catalina17/academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: DeepMind
+- name: Google DeepMind
   url: "https://deepmind.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Senior Research Scientist at DeepMind, with a PhD in Machine Learning from the University of Cambridge.
+bio: Senior Research Scientist at Google DeepMind, with a PhD in Machine Learning from the University of Cambridge.
 Interested in multimodal learning, long-range generation (audio, music, language) and using these methods in real-world applications.

 interests:
 - Multimodal learning